Saturday, September 30, 2006

 We're experiencing October in September this week.
 A stiff breeze swept the lake into whitecaps and threw sand in our eyes.
 Undeterred we walked down to the shore to spy any birds who might like their picture taken and to see of the lake had produced any treasures.

 I love the lake 365 days a year.
-Still, clammy ninety-degree heat is a bit much.
-Extreme cold and wind make you glad you own longjohns and fat mittens, but they won't keep me away.
+Still, clammy ninety-degree heat is problematic, and extreme cold and wind make you glad you own longjohns and fat mittens, but they won't keep me away.

 RAM tough

 I enjoy feeling cranky once in a while.
 Today has given me several opportunities to indulge.
-It’s not exactly one of “those” days, but sufficient evidence of me-me-me!!
+It’s not exactly one of “those” days, but a heavy offering of Me-Me-Me!!
 Syndrome has presented itself.

 First off, I’d like to thank the sophomoric master of the universe who drove his truck onto the beach, first traversing its length in between the road and the lake and then going for it, grinding all the gears (except the ones in his head) in a muscular push to motor it along the shoreline.
 Behold the result.